orelz890/Neuro_Ex1_Adaline_Classifier/README.md

 </div></br>

+---
+**<h1 align="center">Part I</h1>**

+### Dataset 🎨

+Our dataset is substantial, containing a total of 2000 matrices of Mem, Beit, and Lamed Hebrew Letters, which we meticulously created for this project.

+We will provide a [script](Dataset/createData.py) that allows you to generate your dataset by inserting images of each Mem, Beit, and Lamed letter. 📁 This script creates 27 data matrices for each set of 9 input images (3 of each).

+Additionally, we collaborated with a group of students, each contributing their set of 27 letter matrices using the same code.
+Together, we reached a dataset size of over 2000, ensuring the richness and diversity of our dataset.
+</br></br>

+---
+**<h1 align="center">Part II</h1>**

 ### Table of Accuracy Results 📊

 |                        |    Beit vs Lamed  |    Beit vs Mem    |    Lamed vs Mem   |